Contact

 ruthdes@upenn.edu

-Ruth Desiderio joined the Working Dog Center after 23 years in public education.
+Ruth Desiderio joined the Working Dog Center in 2021 after 23 years in public education.
 A graduate of Gettysburg College with a Masters from LaSalle University, Ruth taught students at the elementary level for twelve years before becoming Supervisor of Special Education at North Penn High School and then Director of Special Education for the district.
 As a special education teacher and administrator, Ruth collaborated with diverse teams of families, educators, counselors, and related service providers to help students reach their potential in inclusive and supportive learning environments.
 While in North Penn, Ruth developed and supported programming in the areas of positive behavior interventions and mental health while championing inclusive practices district-wide.

+Ruth is the proud parent of three grown children and is an adoring Oma to her granddaughter, Norah.
 In all of her professional and personal endeavors, Ruth has been energized by the people with whom she works.
-She is excited to develop relationships with volunteers, students and all in the wider community who are inspired by the mission of the Working Dog Center.
+She treasures the relationships that have developed with her colleagues, volunteers, interns, and all in the wider community who are inspired by the mission of the Working Dog Center.

 • Sarah Gally